 Project – Academic Torrents (2013-present):

 Academics Torrents was founded to address the needs of science in the era of big data.
-A scalable platform using BitTorrent which distributed the cost of hosting data was necessary in order to prevent the rise and fall of dataset hosting providers and the erasure of the data they host.
+It is a scalable platform using BitTorrent which distributes the cost of hosting data in order to prevent the rise and fall of dataset hosting providers and the erasure of the data they host.
 Researchers are empowered to mirror data they are working with and share large datasets without the large costs typically associated with commercial providers.

 Project – ShortScience.org (2016-present):

 ShortScience.org is a platform for post-publication discussion aiming to improve accessibility and reproducibility of research ideas.
 Reading summaries of papers is useful to obtain the perspective and insight of another reader, why they liked or disliked it, and their attempt to demystify complicated sections.
 Also, writing summaries is a good exercise to understand the content of a paper because you are forced to challenge your assumptions when explaining it.

 David Vázquez (Element AI)- NeurIPS 2017 T-shirt envoy

 Mathieu Germain (Mila, University of Montreal) – NeurIPS 2017 T-shirt envoy

 Francis Dutil (Mila, University of Montreal) – NeurIPS 2017 T-shirt envoy

 Chin-Wei Huang (Mila, University of Montreal) – NeurIPS 2017 T-shirt envoy